 A business checking account fulfills the same purpose as a personal checking account—it’s primarily there to hold cash needed for everyday expenses.
 Although several individuals can be authorized to access a business checking account and withdraw from or deposit in it, the account belongs to the business under which it’s registered.

 For businesses that want to grow their savings beyond the interest rates offered in a savings account (or don’t want to let surplus funds get eaten away by inflation in a checking account), a business investing account can be a smart choice.
 A corporate investing account invests in GICs, mutual funds, stocks and bonds, and ETFs in order to grow your money.
 Opening a business investing account can also be beneficial for businesses that might expect to weather some good years and bad years.
-Why take profit at a time you’re earning a lot when you can wait for a slow year when be charged a lower income tax rate?

-However, the difference between a business investing account and a checking or savings account is that the tax rate on withdrawals from corporate investing accounts are much higher than from other accounts.
+However, the difference between a business investing account and a checking or savings account is that the tax rate on withdrawals from corporate investing accounts are much higher than for other accounts.
 So it makes sense for businesses to keep the funds they need quick access to in a checking account.

 A Group Registered Retirement Savings Plan (GRSP) is similar to an individual RRSP, but set up by an employer for their employees as a workplace benefit.
 Employers offer the plan because their own contributions are tax-deductible, and the plan acts as an incentive for new hires.

-Advantages of business accounts
+Advantages of business bank accounts

 Protecting your own finances